4.Flexible Educational System

 In order to prepare students for presentations in international conferences and paper submissions, courses in English presentations and writing are given by teachers from abroad.
 A network based online English learning system is available, and TOEIC tests are carried out twice a year without fees to boost practical English language skills.

-The Graduate School of Information Science established an International Program in the Master窶冱 Program in April 2011 with an aim to encourage enrollment of outstanding students from contries worldwide and so as to carry out our social responsibilities as a national university in promoting Japan窶冱 international competitiveness in technology and contribution to the global community.
+The Division of Information Science established an International Program in the Master窶冱 Program in April 2011 with an aim to encourage enrollment of outstanding students from contries worldwide and so as to carry out our social responsibilities as a national university in promoting Japan窶冱 international competitiveness in technology and contribution to the global community.

 The International Program is designed to serve mainly international students, offering research and education environments (lectures, research supervision, office help, etc.) in English, as well as opportunities for students to familiarize themselves with Japanese culture.